National Feral Pig Action Plan

 Location: Longreach, Queensland

 Desert Channels NRM are completely reliant on external funding for feral pig control activity.
-Previously, a long term, eight year aerial shooting program (3 years initially and for a further five years) operated in conjunction with Arid Lands NRM, SA which dispatched 38000 pigs.
-Desert Channels NRM provide bullets to landholders free of charge to undertake feral pig control programs, which is taken up and Disaster Recovery Funds are being used to support ground baiting activities in Bulloo, Barcoo, Diamantina, Quilpie Shires.
-In 2016/17, strategic aerial baiting was conducted across ~ 2 m hectares, involving 261 properties and aerial shooting was conducted across 138,000 ha involving 65 properties.
+Previously, a long term, eight-year aerial shooting program (three years initially and for a further five years) operated in conjunction with Arid Lands NRM, SA which dispatched 38000 pigs.
+Desert Channels NRM provide bullets free of charge and fuel for helicopters to undertake feral pig control programs, which is taken up (which covers the Bulloo, Barcoo, Diamantina, Quilpie Shires).
+Disaster Recovery Funds are being used to support ground and aerial control activities (baiting and shooting) in Winton and Flinders Shires.
+DCQ also maintains 50 monitoring sites across the region to obtain index of abundance data.

 Location: Mackay, Queensland